earlephilhower/arduino-littlefs-upload/README.md

 ## Installation

 Copy the [VSIX file](https://github.com/espx-cz/arduino-spiffs-upload/releases) to `~/.arduinoIDE/plugins/` on Mac and Linux or `C:\Users\<username>\.arduinoIDE\plugins\` on Windows (you may need to make this directory yourself beforehand).
 Restart the IDE.

+## Arduino Nano ESP32 Notes

+This board uses DFU mode by default and requires several steps to make it compatible with this plug in.
+See the Arduino Forum post for the necessary steps: https://forum.arduino.cc/t/best-method-for-utilizing-on-board-flash/1222469/15